 If you don't itemize you can forget about deducting things like charitable contributions.
-But there are still some tax deductions - know as above-the-line deductions - you can take without itemizing.
+But there are still some tax deductions - known as above-the-line deductions - you can take without itemizing.
 These can be found on the front of your federal Form 1040 in the Adjusted Gross Income section.
 Technically speaking, these are not deductions at all, but adjustments to income, even though they are also called above-the-line deductions.
 But, just like a deduction, they reduce your taxable income.

-These above-the-line deductions include the following:
+The above-the-line deductions that remain under the TCJA include the following:

-- health insurance premiums (deductible up to the amount of profit from the business).
+Self-employed health insurance.
+People who are self-employed can deduct health insurance premiums up to the amount of the profit from the business.

 Health savings account contributions.
 You can deduct Health Savings Account (HSA) contributions you make with personal funds.